 Nervously gripped around her date’s arm, Robin Bee squinted as she walked into the Kruder Hotel courtyard decked in red neon lights.
-Surrounding the dance floor, was a colosseum like stage with three stories.
+Surrounding the dance floor was a colosseum like stage with three stories.
 People wore various red themed outfits on the ground level, enjoying themselves by dancing, talking with friends, and flirting with strangers.
 Two bars spanned the entire bottom of the stage, with seats stationed in front of them.
-Scattered on the second level was private red tents for more intimate activities, which Robin didn’t have access to visit.
-Exclusively on the third floor was DJ Red House as he used his orange tentacles to mix popular songs from around the Five Following Planets.
+Scattered on the second level were private red tents for more intimate activities, which Robin didn’t have access to visit.
+Exclusively on the third floor was DJ Red House.
+He used his purple tentacles to mix popular songs from around the Five Following Planets.
 The DJ adorned in his trademark red overcoat covered with a dozen pouches, a giant zipper track along the entire length, and a hood.

 Robin considered reading more her jam, while Haley Riot was a feisty human filled with the energy of a burning star who could dance until morning.
-Robin wanted to do something special for Haley, and so she told her to wear a red outfit and to meet up at the Crossroads Station for their date tonight.
-Both Robin and Haley ended up with similar casual outfits of red pants and red t-shirts that matched the event.
+Robin wanted to do something special for Haley, and so she told her to wear a red outfit and meet up at the Crossroads Station for their date tonight.
+Both Robin and Haley ended up with similar casual apparel of red pants and red t-shirts that matched the event.

 A sasquatch in a puffy red dress with three rings around the waist approached Robin and Haley with a tray filled with complimentary drink shots.
-Robin and Haley each clinked glasses and downed a shot.
+Robin and Haley each took one, clinked their glasses, and downed their drink.
 While Haley hollered with excitement, Robin’s face clinched up from the bitter taste of the alcohol.
 They both thanked the sasquatch as they put their empty glasses on the tray.